grahamfalconer/CV/README.md

 | Biology (AS) | B |

 **International School of Cape Town - (GCSE's) 2010-1016**

-During mt time at the International School of Cape Town I:
-  > I did weekly charity work in the township of Masiphumelele where I was able to work with children who live in extreme circumstances and educate them on the values of community, respect and togetherness.
+  > Participated in weekly charity work in the township of Masiphumelele where I was able to work with children who live in extreme circumstances and educate them on the values of community, respect and togetherness.
 >> Played in the schools first futsal team
 >>> Trained as a lifeguard on Camps Bay Beach where I learned emergency protocols and how to stay vigilient in busy times